-During the second quarter of fiscal 2003, Entegris completed two cash acquisitions totaling \$44.4 million.
+Entegris completed two acquisitions in fiscal 2003.
 In January 2003, the Company acquired substantially all of the assets of Electrol Specialties Co.
-(ESC) in a cash transaction.
+(ESC) in a cash transaction for \$6.9 million, which includes \$1.5 million in contingent consideration recorded in 2004.
 ESC, an Illinois-based company, designs and fabricates Clean-In-Place (CIP) stainless steel systems to customers in the biopharmaceutical industry.
-Identifiable intangible assets and goodwill of approximately \$1.0 million and \$2.1 million, respectively, were recorded in connection with the transaction.
-Entegris retained ESC's existing management team and employees, and continues to manufacture CIP products at ESC's leased facility in Illinois.
+Identifiable intangible assets and goodwill of approximately \$1.0 million and \$3.6 million, respectively, were recorded in connection with the transaction.
+Entegris retained ESC's existing management team and employees, and continues to fabricate CIP products at ESC's leased facility in Illinois.

-In February 2003, Entegris acquired the wafer and reticle carrier (WRC) product lines of Asyst Technologies, Inc., a California-based provider of integrated automation systems.
+In February 2003, Entegris acquired the wafer and reticle carrier (WRC) product lines of Asyst Technologies, Inc., a California-based provider of integrated automation systems, in a cash transaction.
 The total acquisition cost for all assets associated with Asyst's WRC product lines and intellectual property, including associated fees and expenses, was \$39.1 million.
 Entegris hired key Asyst employees involved with the research and development of these product lines and moved the production of the purchased WRC product line to its Chaska, Minnesota facilities.
 Identifiable intangible assets and goodwill of approximately \$1.8 million and \$33.9 million, respectively, were recorded in connection with the transaction.

-The identifiable intangible assets of \$2.8 million recorded to in connection with above acquisitions related to noncompete agreements, patents and customer relationships and are being amortized over years ranging up to five years.
+The identifiable intangible assets of \$2.8 million recorded to in connection with the 2003 acquisitions related to noncompete agreements, patents and customer relationships and are being amortized over periods ranging up to five years.